simonewebdesign/elixir_pubsub/README.md

 It's very easy to use, an example below.

-Let's say your client implementation looks like this:
+Assuming your client process looks like this:

 ``` elixir
 defmodule Client do